 What to do if you or your ex-spouse can no longer afford maintenance payments?

-If a Spousal Maintenance Order has been made and the ex-spouse can no longer afford to make these payments, they are not automatically relieved from making these payments.
+If a Spousal Maintenance Order has been made and the ex-spouse can no longer afford to make these payments, the ex-spouse will need to make an application to the Court.
+They are not automatically relieved from making these payments.
 A Spousal Maintenance Order is a legally enforceable document and there can be severe consequences for breaching an Order of the Court.

-Failing to make these payments could result in the court enforcing the Spousal Maintenance Order and an order of interest on late payments with a further Order for legal costs to be paid if the receiving spouse has instructed solicitors.
+Failing to make these payments could result in the court enforcing the Spousal Maintenance Order which includes sanctions and penalties for breaching a Court Order.
+There could also be an order of interest on late payments with a further Order for legal costs to be paid if the receiving spouse has instructed solicitors.

 Can a Spousal Maintenance Order be varied?

 When the Court is asked to vary a Spousal Maintenance Order, they will review the current circumstances of each party again.
-A number of other criteria will also be reviewed by the court including:
+The Court will also consider other criteria including:

 - The intention of the Spousal Maintenance Order